chadmcrowell/linux-docker/README.md

 - CPU is running one application at a time (dual core or quad core)
 - Storage is the files stored in directories
 - Operating system has a kernel which manages the CPU, RAM, Storage
-- Variation of the kernel is the distro (ubutnu, debian, redhat, fedora, etc.)
+- Variation of the kernel is the distro (ubuntu, debian, redhat, fedora, etc.)
 - POSIX
 - GNU/Linux
 - NOTE: you don't interact with these regularly, the package manager or executable will automatically store files in various locations for you